thomasbyttebier/thomasbyttebier/_posts/2025-10-01-this-is-uncommon-practice.md

 	</video>
 </div>

+Nice to meet you :)

 Thanks so much to everyone who has trusted us and supported us so far.
 We're just getting started.

-Sign up to [our newsletter](https://buttondown.com/uncommonpractice) to stay updated on all things Uncommon Practice.
+Sign up to the Uncommon Practice [newsletter](https://buttondown.com/uncommonpractice) to stay updated.